Michigan Total Loss Car Claim: Get The Full Value Of Your Vehicle

 Get free legal advice today

 We can help you get the fairest insurance payout possible when your car is totaled after an accident, risk free.
-Michigan Auto Law knows how frustrating it can be to get an offer for your vehicle that is less than fair and then to feel like there is nothing you can do about it.
+Michigan Auto Law knows how frustrating a total loss car claim can be when you get an offer for your vehicle that is less than fair and then feel like there is nothing you can do about it.
 Now you can

-We have teamed up with a true specialist to advocate for you – risk-free – when the insurance company is making a low-ball offer on your total loss car in Michigan.
+We have teamed up with a true specialist to advocate for you – risk-free – when the insurance company is making a low-ball offer on your claim.

-Meet Scott Watson . . . a certified automobile appraiser and independent public adjuster who can help you get substantially more money for your vehicle if it is declared a total loss in Michigan.
+Meet Scott Watson . . . a certified automobile appraiser and independent public adjuster who can help you get substantially more money for your vehicle if it is declared a complete loss.

-“Let Scott Watson and Claims Plus help you get full value on your total loss car and vehicle damage claim in Michigan.”
+“Let Scott Watson and Claims-Plus help you get full value on your insurance claim if your vehcile is deemed damaged beyond repair after a crash.”

 Scott is the owner and Chief Auto Claims Negotiator of ClaimsPlus, which is headquartered in Clawson, Michigan.
 He brings his 9 years of expertise and experience helping more than 1,300 people get more money for their vehicle damage.
 Best of all . . . there is no risk and no cost to you.
 Scott only gets paid on the amount that he can recover that is OVER the insurance payout amount that your insurance company is already offering.
 If that initial offer turns out to be fair, you pay nothing and Scott collects nothing for his time and his work on your behalf.
 Think of it as a free, second opinion without any risk to you.
 Call Scott today at (800) 968-1001 or fill out the form to schedule a consultation.

-Scott’s mission is to make sure you receive the full, fair market value for your vehicle.
+Scott’s mission is to make sure you receive the full, fair market value for your total loss car claim in Michigan.
 Scott and ClaimsPlus have extensive experience successfully adding thousands of dollars for people when the insurance companies’ appraisal is less than what your vehicle is worth.

 How do I know if the insurance company’s appraisal is too low?